Brightspace/test-reporting-action/README.md

 # Test Reporting (GitHub Action)

-> [!WARNING]
-> This is still a work in progress.
-Any usage of this action is subject to
-> change without notice.

 A GitHub Action for uploading D2L format test reports to back-end visualization and querying infrastructure.